voxel51/fiftyone/docs/source/recipes/viewstages_cheat_sheet.rst

 sense on the primitive, or (2) the operation on this primitive can easily applied via the base method.

+In the following sections, we fill in the gaps in the table, primitive by primitive:

 Samples
 ^^^^^^^^